 Several mountain biking helmets have MIPS and SPIN technologies, both proven to significantly reduce the risk of brain damage.
 The outer shell is separated from the inner layer and pivots to absorb the shock in the event of a collision.

 Always take ventilation into account when shopping for a mountain bike helmet – especially when cross country riding.
 The best way to assess the ventilation of a helmet is with its openings on the top.
 Our best choice, the Smith Optics Forefront 2 MIPS has more than one.

-The most important features in a mountain bike helmet are ventilation, the weight of the helmet (which should be light) and protection.
+The most important features in mountain biking helmets are ventilation, the weight of the helmet (which should be light) and protection.
 If your budget allows, choose a helmet with MIPS or SPIN technologies.
 It will give you increased protection in the event of a fall.

 The visor protects your eyes and face from the sun, but also from debris such as sand, dust, and branches.

 How often should I change my mountain bike helmet?